NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

 A summary of these commands is available in the [Matlab Discovery Cheat sheet](cheatsheet.md)

 ## 1. Using MATLAB for the first time on Discovery
-Before you begin: become familiar with high-performance computing at Northeastern on the Discover cluster by reading through the [Research Computing website](https://www.northeastern.edu/rc/), particularly the [Overview](https://www.northeastern.edu/rc/?page_id=27) and [Guidelines](https://www.northeastern.edu/rc/?page_id=2).
+Before you begin: become familiar with high-performance computing at Northeastern on the Discover cluster by reading through the [Research Computing website](https://its.northeastern.edu/researchcomputing/), particularly the [Overview](https://its.northeastern.edu/researchcomputing/overview/) and [Guidelines](https://its.northeastern.edu/researchcomputing/usage-guidelines/).

-1) Follow the directions to [get an account on Discovery Cluster](https://www.northeastern.edu/rc/?page_id=20)
+1) Request an account through [ServiceNow](https://northeastern.service-now.com/research?id=sc_cat_item&sys_id=0ae24596db535fc075892f17d496199c).
-    * Please CC your professor on all emails to RC.

-2) Follow the directions to [connect to Discovery Cluster](https://www.northeastern.edu/rc/?page_id=75)
+2) Follow the directions to [connect to Discovery Cluster](https://its.northeastern.edu/researchcomputing/connecting/)

     * If you are new to all of this and using Windows, I recommend using the following:
         * [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Download the full Putty installer.